joelouthan/Theologicus/src/doctrine-christ-saves/03-the-weight-of-our-sin.md

 This sin is not just a brokenness I was born into, but it was an offense that I have committed time and time again throughout my life.
 And to even think I might have a good moment in time without sin:

->James 2:10 (CSB) For whoever keeps the entire law, and yet stumbles at one point, is guilty of breaking it all.
+>James 2:10 For whoever keeps the entire law, and yet stumbles at one point, is guilty of breaking it all.

->Galatians 3:10 (CSB) For all who rely on the works of the law are under a curse, because it is written, Everyone who does not do everything written in the book of the law is cursed.
+>Galatians 3:10 For all who rely on the works of the law are under a curse, because it is written, Everyone who does not do everything written in the book of the law is cursed.

 God has set the standard of righteousness, which is his law.
 Keeping the law does not just mean keeping it from the moment you have known about it but instead keeping it from birth.
 For:

->Psalm 58:3-5 (CSB) The wicked go astray from the womb;
+>Psalm 58:3-5 The wicked go astray from the womb;
 >liars wander about from birth.
 >They have venom like the venom of a snake,
 >like the deaf cobra that stops up its ears,